 Youth Matinee Series

-The Carver Community Cultural Center‘s Youth Matinee Series engages children, teachers and families through the performing arts by igniting imaginations and introducing students to the diverse cultures of our global community, these performances open doors to greater knowledge and understanding of our world and fosters a love for the arts and learning.
+The Carver Community Cultural Center‘s Youth Matinee Series engages children, teachers and families through the performing arts.
+By igniting imaginations and introducing students to the diverse cultures of our global community, these performances open doors to greater knowledge and understanding of our world, and foster a love for the arts and learning.

 Igniting the kaleidoscope of our imagination

 All performances are free and open to the public; however, reservations are required.
 All matinees begin at 11:00 am and last approximately an hour.